 - 1. Contestant may change horses in Tie-Down Roping. - 2.
 Roping Box shall be part of the arena during roping events. - 3.
-Refer to Score Line Diagram in the back of this rulebook. - 4.
-Once score line has been set in timed events it will not be changed in that go, nor can length of box be changed. - 5.
-Lap and Tap No barrier to be used.
+Refer to Score Line Diagram in the back of this rulebook. - Once score line has been set in timed events it will not be changed in that go, nor can length of box be changed. - Lap and Tap No barrier to be used.
 If barrier judge is used to flag the start, he shall flag the animal when animal's nose crosses the starting line. - 6.
-The line judge must have a tape measure in his possession in case the short end of the barrier is carried.
-The pigtail of the barrier should not exceed 10 inches in length.
-A longer pigtail on a barrier will often be carried when the barrier should have been broken.
-If the pigtail is carried more than 10 feet from the pin, the barrier may be waived, providing the contestant did not obviously beat the barrier.
-However, if the contestant has obviously broken the barrier you may still impose a beating-the-barrier penalty. - 7.
+The pigtail of the barrier should not exceed 10 inches in length. - 7.
 Should the barrier break at any point other than designated breaking point, the decision is up to the barrier judge.
 If contestant obviously beats the barrier, but the staples are pulled or barrier rope is broken and string unbroken, barrier judge may assess a ten second fine.
-Otherwise, this will not be considered a broken barrier.
+Otherwise, this will not be considered a broken barrier. - 8.
+If automatic barrier does not work but time is recorded, contestant will get time, but there will be no penalty for broken barrier. - If automatic barrier fails to work and official time has not started, contestant will get stock back if stock is qualified on in the field, entitling contestant to a rerun without penalties. - If automatic barrier fails to work, and stock is brought back, contestant must take same animal over during or immediately after the

-- 8. If automatic barrier does not work but time is recorded, contestant will get time, but there will be no penalty for broken barrier. - 9.
-If automatic barrier fails to work and official time has not started, contestant will get stock back if stock is qualified on in the field, entitling contestant to a re-run without penalties. - 10.
-If automatic barrier fails to work, and stock is brought back, contestant must take same animal over during or immediately after the same performance. - 11.
-If barrier equipment hangs on animal and contestant tries the animal, he accepts animal.
+- same performance. - If barrier equipment hangs on animal and contestant tries the animal, he accepts animal.
 If contestant pulls up, he will receive the same animal back. - 12.
 Calf belongs to contestant when he calls for it, regardless of what happens, with the following exceptions: - a.
 In any timed event, if an animal escapes from the arena, the field judge will drop flag and all watches will be stopped.
 Contestant will receive original animal back with a lap-and-tap start.
 Time already accumulated will be added to time used to complete the qualifying run.
 If time is not recorded, the contestant will receive a 10-second penalty for any jump or any loop used. - b.
 In cases of mechanical failure. - c.
 If in the opinion of the line judge contestant is fouled by barrier, contestant shall get his calf back, providing contestant declares himself by pulling up.
 A contestant's rope cannot be fouled by the pull rope. - 13.
 A contestant must be on his horse and his horse must break the plane of the barrier with his draw breaking the plane of the score line before he is allowed to compete. - 14.
 Time to be taken between two flags. - 15.
 It shall be the arena director's responsibility to see that contestants compete on the stock drawn for them.
-In the event of a mistake, stock drawn for must be run during that performance and only that time or score taken. - 16.
-This event shall not be conducted with an open catch pen gate at any rodeo.
+In the event of a mistake, stock drawn for must be run during that performance and only that time or score taken. - This event shall not be conducted with an open catch pen gate at any rodeo.